 Foxy Lady©.
 It has been a long day for this little Arizona grey fox.
 Nonetheless, she is slyly thinking about the next feast she will enjoy.
 At only about six pounds, she can both chase food on the ground and hunt it in the tree branches.
 Today the hunt is over, and she is taking a brief rest outside her rocky den.

-Go to Page 2 in this Gallery Page 3 in this Gallery Old Tucson Only in this Gallery E-mail to Quail Lane Studios
+Go to Page 2 in this Gallery Page 3 in this Gallery E-mail to Quail Lane Studios

 One last comment: We know these images are tempting; they are also copyrighted.
 Downloading for printing or other copying is expressly forbidden.